natdorshimer/Favorites-Manager/README.md

     -path [<SwitchParameter>]
         Switch for returning the path that the selected alias points to.
-This has higher priority than -fav and nullifies fav if selected
+This has higher priority than -list and nullifies list if selected

     -clear [<SwitchParameter>]
         Clears list of favorites if selected.
 Asks for user confirmation